gouline/dbt-metabase/README.rst

 1. Artifacts
 ^^^^^^^^^^^^

-The recommended approach is to instruct dbt-metabase to read your ``manifest.json``, an `dbt artifact`_ containing the full representation of your dbt project's resources.
+The recommended approach is to instruct dbt-metabase to read your ``manifest.json``, a `dbt artifact`_ containing the full representation of your dbt project's resources.
 If your dbt project uses multiple schemas, multiple databases or model aliases, you must use this approach.